RTEMS/rtems-docs/c-user/config/general.rst

 :c:macro:`BSP_INITIAL_EXTENSION` and after the entries of all other initial user extensions.

+It is recommended that applications provide a fatal extension to customize the :ref:`Terminate`.

 .. rubric:: CONSTRAINTS:

 The value of the configuration option shall be a list of initializers for